nf-core/genomeannotator/docs/usage.md

 | `species`      | Name of the species as a single string (i.e. should not include spaces or special characters                                                                                           |
 | `fasta `       | The genome sequence in FASTA format.                                                                                                                                                   |
 | `gtf`          | The matching annotation in GTF format.                                                                                                                                                 |

+Please beware that trying to align larger genomes and/or highly fragmented genomes can take a significant amount of computing time (i.e. days!).
+In extreme cases, jobs may exceed available walltime.
+If possible, limit the number of genomes you align to only a handful (1-3) and prefer genomes with very high contiguity (ideally chromosome-level assembly).

 ## Running the pipeline